 I am used to paying $5 or so for a PBR tallboy at Chicago Union Station, but at the airport, the Leinenkugel was $11.

-But at this point, I didn’t care and wanted to be on my way, and this treat made things a little better.
+But at this point, I didn’t care and wanted to be on my way, and the treats improved things.

 Before we boarded our plane, the gate agent announced that there were only 63 people on the flight.
-They went on to say, if someone you don’t know sits next to you, ask them why.
+They said, if someone you don’t know sits next to you, ask them why.
 They said to stretch out.
 And most of us had a row to ourselves.